We are focusing on the 3 areas that matter most to people with Parkinson's:

 Our pioneering Virtual Biotech lets us identify the most promising treatments and accelerate them through development and early clinical trials.
 We partner with leading researchers and innovators worldwide to get results, faster.

-By 2024, we’ll have ramped up investment in research priorities and the brightest scientific minds.
+By the end of 2024, we’ll have ramped up investment in research priorities and the brightest scientific minds.
 They’ll kickstart the process with great discoveries, and our Virtual Biotech will fast track the best ideas into real drugs on the market.

 From shaping the design of clinical trials to directly funding the Virtual Biotech portfolio, the Parkinson's community will be involved at every step.
 Together we'll make sure that every breakthrough makes the biggest possible difference to people's lives.